davekinkead/thesis/paper.coffee.md

   1. Polities are sufficiently small.
   2. Voters are as homogeneous as possible.

-Restated, where we draw political boundaries is irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
-Just about any account of inclusion will generate homogeneous polities.
+Restated, where we draw political boundaries is largely irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
+Just about any account of inclusion will likely generate homogeneous polities.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.
 Content-independent justifications require accounts of inclusion that generate sufficiently small, internally homogeneous polities.

 ## Content Indifferent Outcomes